JiYongCho/jiyongcho.github.io/_pages/about.md

 I research `user engagement` in the online space, primarily a venue related to learning and knowledge acquisition, such as online courses, communities, and learning technologies.

 My work aims to:
-`Understand` users' online behaviors and motivational factors for engaging in certain behaviors, including cultural backgrounds, perceptions, beliefs, and mindsets.
+(1)`Understand` users' online behaviors and motivational factors for engaging in certain behaviors, including cultural backgrounds, perceptions, beliefs, and mindsets.
-`Design` interventions to help users continue to engage in their desired behaviors online and achieve goals.
+(2)`Design` interventions to help users continue to engage in their desired behaviors online and achieve goals.
-`Create` tools for learning and sharing knowledge online.
+(3)`Create` tools for learning and sharing knowledge online.

 My ultimate goal is to revolutionize how we learn and share knowledge online, making the process more engaging and effective for all users.